Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Revenue by Segment

-This pie chart illustrates the revenue distribution by segment for Anheuser-Busch InBev SA/NV, focusing on transportation services, lease agreements, and advertising services during fiscal years 2018 to 2020.
+This pie chart illustrates Anheuser-Busch InBev’s revenue distribution by segment, focusing on transportation services, lease agreements, and advertising services over the 2018–2020 period.

 revenue by segment